 DWR's Water Recycling and Desalination program aims to increase the safe and beneficial use of recycled and desalinated water in California.

 EPWU's state-of-the-art desalination plant at Ft.
 Bliss, Texas, is the largest inland desalination plant in the world and went online August 8, 2007.

 Seawater desalination has been considered as a potential water supply for the district.

 - San Diego County Water Authority: Seawater Desalination

-The Water Authority is considering seawater desalination as one of its newest water supply diversification efforts.
-The concept is to convert seawater from the Pacific Ocean into a high quality and drought-proof local drinking water supply.
-Brackish water desalination is the treatment of saline groundwater extracted from underground aquifers.
+The Water Authority added seawater desalination as one of its newest water supply diversification efforts.
+They are converting seawater from the Pacific Ocean into a high quality and drought-proof local drinking water supply.

 - Tampa Bay Water: Seawater Desalination